From Parameters to Behaviors: Unsupervised Compression of the Policy Space: Experimental Details

 \textbf{Policies.}~~To model the policies, we use fully-connected, feed-forward, deterministic MLPs.
-Our choice of focusing on deterministic policies is dictated by the use of PGPE as optimization algorithm in the last stage, however, our pipeline is designed to be general.
-As such we believe there is apparent limitation to the use of stochastic policies instead.
-The input layer has $\gS$ neurons, and it's preceded by a normalization layer that standardizes the state features to have zero mean and unit variance.
+Our choice of focusing on deterministic policies is dictated by the use of PGPE as an optimization algorithm in the last stage; however, our pipeline is designed to be general.
+As such, we believe there is no apparent limitation to the use of stochastic policies instead.
+The input layer has $\gS$ neurons and is preceded by a normalization layer that standardizes the state features to have zero mean and unit variance.
 The hidden linear layers are followed by \verb|elu| nonlinearities.
-The last layer has a $|\gA|$ neurons, followed by a \verb|tanh| activation to squash the action in the valid range.
-We test three different shapes of policies in Mountain Car: \verb|small| policies composed of a single 4-neuron hidden layer; \verb|medium| policies composed of two 32-neuron hidden layers; \verb|large| policies composed of a 400-neuron hidden layer followed by a 300-neuron hidden layer.
-The number of parameters of the policies increases roughly by two orders of magnitude at each interval ($P_{\text{small}}=17$, $P_{\text{medium}}=1,185$, $P_{\text{large}}=121,801$).
-While in Reacher we use Medium policies composed of two 64-neuron hidden layers, with $P_{\text{Reacher}}=4738$.
+The last layer has $|\gA|$ neurons, followed by a \verb|tanh| activation to squash the action into the valid range.
+We test three different shapes of policies in Mountain Car: Small policies composed of a single 4-neuron hidden layer; Medium policies composed of two 32-neuron hidden layers; Large policies composed of a 400-neuron hidden layer followed by a 300-neuron hidden layer.
+The number of parameters of the policies increases roughly by two orders of magnitude at each interval ($P_{\text{Small}}=17$, $P_{\text{Medium}}=1,185$, $P_{\text{Large}}=121,801$). \diff{For Hopper and HalfCheetah, we use the same shape of Medium policies.} While in Reacher we use Medium policies composed of two 64-neuron hidden layers, with $P_{\text{Reacher}}=4738$.

-\textbf{Policy Divergence.}~~To compute the divergence between policies, we instead estimate the distance of the deterministic actions of a subset of states.
+\textbf{Policy Divergence.}~~To compute the divergence between policies, we instead estimate the distance of the deterministic actions over a subset of states.
 We consider the state spaces bounded as previously described, and we extract roughly $M=3000$ states.
-In Mountain Car we find them by discretizing the two dimensions and creating a grid, while in Reacher, we just sample them uniformly from the bounded state space.
-In the $k$-NN phase, we use $k=15$, and compute the distance between two policies as:
+In Mountain Car, we find them by discretizing the two dimensions and creating a grid, while in MuJoCo environments, we simply sample them uniformly from the bounded state space.
+In the $k_n$-NN phase, we use $k_n=15$, and compute the distance between two policies as:

-While in the manifold learning phase we compute it as:
+While in the manifold learning phase, we compute it as: